-Notes to Financial Statements For the Years Ended June 30, 2018 and 2017
+Notes to Financial Statements For the Years Ended June 30, 2019 and 2018

-Funding and Contribution Policy - Contributions are made to the basic plan by both the City and the participating employees.
+Funding and Contribution Policy - Contributions are made to the basic plan by both the City and participating employees.
 Employee contributions are mandatory as required by the Charter.
-Employee contribution rates for fiscal year 2018 varied from 7.5% to 13.0% as a percentage of gross covered salary and for fiscal year 2017 from 7.5% to 12.0% as a percentage of gross covered salary.
+Employee contribution rates for fiscal year 2019 and 2018 varied from 7.5% to 13.0% as a percentage of gross covered salary.
 Most employee groups agreed through collective bargaining for employees to contribute the full amount of the employee contributions on a pretax basis.
-The City required contribute at an actuarially determined rate.
-Based July 1, 2016 actuarial report, the required employer contribution rate for fiscal year 2018 was 18.96% to 23.46% and based on the July 1, 2015 actuarial report, the required employer contribution rate for fiscal year 2017 was 17.90% to 21.40%.
+The City is required to contribute at an actuarially determined rate.
+Based on the July 1, 2017 actuarial report, the required employer contribution rate for fiscal year 2019 was 18.81% to 23.31% and based on the July 1, 2016 actuarial report, the required employer contribution rate for fiscal year 2018 was 18.96% to 23.46%.

 Employer contributions and employee contributions made by the employer to the Plan are recognized when due and the employer has made a formal commitment to provide the contributions.
-The City's proportionate share of employer contributions recognized by the Retirement System in the years ended June 30, 2017 and 2016 (measurement periods) was \$519.1 million and \$496.3 million, respectively.
-The Port's allocation of employer contributions for the 2017 measurement period was \$4,891,000 and for the 2016 measurement period was \$4,845,000.
+The City's proportionate share of employer contributions recognized by the Retirement System in fiscal years ended June 30, 2018 and 2017 (measurement years) were \$582.6 million and \$519.1 million, respectively.
+The Port's allocation of employer contributions for the 2018 measurement period was \$5,424,000 and for the 2017 measurement period was \$4,891,000.

-Pension Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources Related to Pensions - As of June 30, 2018, the City reported a net pension liability for its proportionate share of the net pension liability of the Plan of \$4.70 billion.
+Pension Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources Related to Pensions - As of June 30, 2019, the City reported a net pension liability for its proportionate share of the net pension liability of the Plan of \$4.03 billion.
 The City's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2017, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016 rolled forward to June 30, 2017 using standard update procedures.
-The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers. actuarially determined.
-The Port's allocation of the City's proportionate share of the net pension liability for Plan as of June 30, 2017 and 2018 (reporting years) was \$51,608,000 and \$43,730,000, respectively.
-During the measurement year 2016-17, the actual investment earnings decreased the total pension liability.
-This was only partially offset by an increase in service costs and interest costs, resulting in an overall decrease in the net pension liability reported at June 30, 2018.
-Comparatively during the measurement year 2015-16, the increase in service costs, interest costs, change in benefits, change in assumptions, and difference between projected and actual investment earnings increased the total pension liability.
-This was only partially offset by an increase in the discount rate, contributions, investment income, and actuarial experience gains, resulting in an overall increase in net pension liability reported at June 30, 2017.
+The net pension liability of the Plan is measured as of June 30, 2018 (measurement date), and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017 rolled forward to June 30, 2018 using standard update procedures.
+The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
+The Port's allocation of the City's proportionate share of the net pension liability for Plan as of June 30, 2019 and 2018 (reporting years) were \$38,027,000 and